 Travel responsibly on designated roads, trails and areas.

-- Travel only in areas open to snowmobiling.
+- Travel only in areas open to your particular tracked snow machine.

 - Avoid trails with inadequate snow cover.